New Mexico Daybook - KVIA

 ——————–

-Monday, Apr.
-20 11:30 AM Albuquerque Mayor Keller hosts coronavirus media briefing – Albuquerque Mayor Tim Keller hosts media briefing to give an update on the operations of 311 and call trends during the coronavirus (COVID-19) pandemic with Director of Technology and Innovation Brian Osterloh
+Tuesday, Apr.
+21 11:30 AM Albuquerque Mayor Keller hosts coronavirus media briefing – Albuquerque Mayor Tim Keller hosts media briefing on the local coronavirus response, highlighting ways to access healthy local food during the coronavirus pandemic, with Cultural Services Director Shelle Sanchez, Railyard Farmers Market Executive Director Alaska Piper, and Downtown Growers Market Co-Manager Danielle Schlobohm

 Location: Mayor’s Office, 1 Civic Plaza, Albuquerque, NM